Margaret Evans, Head of Corporate Law discusses finding a buyer in the part 5 of The Selling Process Series.

 Cookies are used by most websites for a variety of reasons - often very practical reasons to do with the operation of the website.
 However, they are also used to monitor how people are using the website (which pages are visited and how long is spent on each page).
 Each "visitor session" is tracked even though no effort is made to try to identify the user in person.

-The new legislation states that users must be able to opt-out from having cookies stored on their computer.
+The new legislation now states that you must be able to opt-out from having cookies stored on their computer.

 - If you delete all your cookies you will have to tell us your preference again